UK's 20th largest lender

 16-day submission time

-That's the average time taken across the 25 lenders we've measured.
+That's 4 days faster than the 20 day average across the lenders we've measured.

 Tesco is one of the largest supermarket retailers in the UK.
 Tesco mortgages had been offered since 2012.
 In May 2019 the company announced that it would no longer be offering new mortgages to customers.